Shaokai666/TDLR/README.md

 # TDLR
-#All databases are accessed with the consent of the owner.
+#All databases should be accessed with the consent of its owner.
 If you have any questions, please contact the author (shaokai1209@gmail.com).